CodePathpod15/Stonx/README.md

 ## Overview
 ### Description
 #
 Stonx is a an application that allows users to simulate what it's like to finally win in the stock market.
 Our app allows every single one of our users to simulate buying and selling a stock without losing any money.
+Along with simulating transactions, we use user feedback to create a rating system for stocks.
+We use this data to suggest stocks every single day (click on the lightbulb).
+Our app also allows users to save their favorite app and to also compare stocks with one another (this is till in progress).

+a stock

 ### App Evaluation
 [Evaluation of your app across the following attributes]